amankshihab/cslabbot/README.md

 Also try to make a pull request and commit it to a seperate branch if it has major developement on it.

-....thanks a lot on the contribution
+....thanks a lot for the contribution